 Cavitt School is a closed campus.
 This means that once pupils arrive on campus (whether before school has begun or not) they must remain on campus until they are dismissed at the end of the day.
-All visitors must sign in at the front office and display a visitor badge while on campus.
+All visitors must sign in at the front office, be Raptor verified, and display a visitor badge while on campus.